Algelius/Barely-Stones/README.md

 # Barely Stones

-Barely Stones is a 1 player Tactical RPG being developed in Unity.
+Barely Stones is a single-player Tactical RPG being developed in Unity.